• ICT

 There are two ways to solve any of the two problems listed above:

-This is similar to the first solution but also different.
+1. The second solution is to use a fibre-linked network: this is similar to the first solution but also different.
 It is applicable and useful when the distance between the cameras and the NVR is beyond 100m.
-In this case, you must connect the cameras through a PoE switch to a fibre media converter – a PoE-enabled media converter can also be used.
+In this case, you must connect the cameras through a PoE switch to a fibre media converter—a PoE-enabled media converter can also be used.
 The connection is then linked to another media converter via an optic fibre connection at the NVR’s end.
-The end media converter is then connected to the NVR’s PoE port with a CAT 6 cable having disabled the required PoE ports on PoE binding.
+The end media converter is then connected to the NVR’s PoE port with a CAT 6 cable, having disabled the required PoE ports on PoE binding.
 To disable PoE binding, access the PoE setting of the NVR and disable PoE binding on the PoE port(s) you intend to connect the network to.
-The total number of PoE binding to be disabled must correspond with the number of additional cameras.
-If there are 5 cameras connected to the PoE switch, then 5 ports including the port to which the small network will be physically connected should be disabled on PoE binding.
+The total number of PoE bindings to be disabled must correspond with the number of additional cameras.
+If there are 5 cameras connected to the PoE switch, then 5 ports, including the port to which the small network will be physically connected, should be disabled on PoE binding.
 The last thing to do is search the list of online devices and add your cameras to your NVR.

 Step 1: